terryaney/KatApp/scripts/readme.md

 - [v-ka-table](#v-ka-table) - Render HTML tables automatically from the calculation results based on `text*` and `value*` columns.
 - [v-ka-highchart](#v-ka-highchart) - Render Highcharts chart automatically from the calculation results.
 - [v-ka-attributes](#v-ka-attributes) - Accepts a key/value space delimitted `string` of attributes and applies them to the current `HTMLElement`.
-- [v-ka-needs-calc](#v-ka-needs-calc) - Control UI state when a submission form requires a RBLe Framework calculation before user can click the 'submit' button.
+- [v-ka-needs-calc](#v-ka-needs-calc) - Flag UI submission link/button as requiring a RBLe Framework calculation to complete before user can submit the form.
 - [v-ka-inline](#v-ka-inline) - Render *raw HTML* without the need for a `HTMLElement` 'container'.
+- [v-ka-rbl-no-calc](#v-ka-rbl-no-calc) - Flag an element so that any contained `v-ka-input` elements do not trigger a RBLe calculation upon change.
+- [v-ka-rbl-exclude](#v-ka-rbl-exclude) - Flag an element so that any contained `v-ka-input` elements do not trigger a RBLe calculation upon change *and* are never submitted to an RBLe calculation.
+- [v-ka-unmount-clears-inputs](#v-ka-unmount-clears-inputs) - Flag an element so that when any contained `v-ka-input` elements are removed from the DOM, the associated [`state.inputs`](#iapplicationdatainputs) value is also removed.
+- [v-ka-nomount](#v-ka-nomount) - Flag an element so that any contained `v-ka-input` elements allow for the KatApp framework to wire up all automatic processing.

 ## v-ka-value